 - The pre-contract information does not say that the contract will automatically renew unless cancelled.

 - There is no explanation about how a consumer can cancel the subscription.
-This can be referred to as the ‘subscription trap’ where customers have to go through loopholes to find out how to cancel a subscription that will otherwise automatically roll over by default.
-The subscription cancellation steps may be particularly hard for a vulnerable customer.
-For example, one who is elderly or disabled.
+This is known as the ‘subscription trap’, where customers have to go through loopholes to find out how to cancel a subscription that will otherwise automatically roll over by default.
+The subscription cancellation steps may be particularly challenging for customers who require additional support, such as older adults and those with disabilities.

-- The charging of an unreasonable cancellation fee to end the contract.
+- An unreasonable cancellation fee is charged to end the contract.

-- The customer is not told about a price hike at the end of the contractual period with the contract automatically renewing on revised terms that are at a significant disadvantage to the customer in comparison to a new customer.
-This can be referred to as the ‘loyalty trap’.
+- The customer is not informed about a price hike at the end of the contractual period, and the contract automatically renews on revised terms that are significantly disadvantageous to the customer compared to a new customer.
+This is known as the ‘loyalty trap’.

 Acceptable terms in subscription contracts

-When it comes to acceptable terms in subscription model contracts, companies need to ensure compliance with industry specific regulations as well as with standards laid down by regulatory bodies and the updated CMA core principles.
-In some situations, the CMA is recommending that core principles are made a legal requirement to prevent those companies that do not follow the CMA core principles gaining an unfair advantage over those businesses that comply with the CMA principles.
+Your business needs to comply with industry-specific regulations, any applicable standards laid down by regulatory bodies, and the updated Consumer and Markets Authority (CMA) core principles.
+In some situations, the CMA recommends that the core principles be made a legal requirement to prevent companies that do not follow them from gaining an unfair advantage over those that do.

-The CMA core principles say choice on contract entry should be the default position.
-This means on contract entry the consumer should be able to choose whether to agree:
+Choice on contract entry should be the default position.
+The consumer should be able to choose from the outset whether to agree:

-The CMA preferred move to customer choice on contract entry and opt-in subscription contracts is intended to give consumers greater choice.
-Meaning they can either have the peace of mind of auto-renewal or can elect a fixed term contract without having to engage in what can amount to a time-consuming process to end the auto-renewal, with penalties if the customer forgets to cancel or gets their cancellation timing wrong.
+The CMA believes that this will give consumers greater choice - they can either have the peace of mind of auto-renewal or elect a fixed-term contract, without having to engage in a time-consuming process to end the auto-renewal, and without incurring penalties if they forget to cancel or get their cancellation timing wrong.

-The CMA core principles make it clear that choice on contract entry should be the case even in sectors and industries where there is a legal requirement to have a contract.
-The most obvious example is that of a car owner with a vehicle on the road as motor insurance is a legal requirement.
+The CMA makes it clear that choice on contract entry should be the case, even in sectors and industries where there is a legal requirement to have a contract (for example, a car owner with a vehicle on the road is required by law to have motor insurance).

-In regulated sectors, such as energy, the subscription auto-renewal model may not be the model of choice for companies.
-Instead, indefinite term contracts with discounted prices for an initial period may be the preferred option.
-However, companies then need to make it clear how prices will change at the end of the discounted period and how a consumer can end their contract with their supplier.
+In regulated sectors, such as energy, the subscription auto-renewal model may not be the preferred choice for suppliers.
+Instead, they may prefer indefinite-term contracts with discounted prices for an initial period.
+However, they must clearly state how prices will change at the end of the discounted period and how a consumer can terminate their supply contract.

-Some companies continue to sell their services using an auto-renewal model with no provision for opt-out prior to purchase.
-In the digital and technology sector, the antivirus services provided by McAfee and Norton are the subject of undertakings that allow the companies to only offer the one option of an auto-renewal contract.
-There is no provision to opt-out of auto-renewal on contract entry.
-However, the undertakings are intended to provide consumer safeguards such as informing consumers about the auto-renewal nature of the contract, the costs should the contract be renewed, and importantly how to opt out of the subscription model auto-renewal after taking out the fixed term contract.
-Notwithstanding the undertakings, the CMA Anti-virus Compliance Principles suggest getting opt-in to auto-renewal for antiviral products.
+Some companies continue to sell their services using an auto-renewal model with no provision for opt-out before purchase.
+In the digital and technology sector, the antivirus services provided by McAfee and Norton are subject to undertakings that allow the companies to offer only auto-renewal contracts.
+There is no provision to opt out of auto-renewal on contract entry.
+However, the undertakings are intended to provide consumer safeguards, such as informing them of:

 Pre-contract information

-Prior to a customer committing to a contract, the customer needs the following pre-contract information:
+Before a customer commits to a contract, they need the following pre-contract information:

 - The length of the contract